NetApp/terraform-provider-netapp-ontap/docs/data-sources/security_roles.md

 # Data Source security_roles

-Retreives one or more security roles by filter
+Retrieves one or more security roles by filter

 ## Related ONTAP commands